XiovV/Golty/README.md

 ------------
 ### Prerequisites
 * **Docker** - Built on 19.03.3
-* **Docker Compose** - Build on 1.24.0
+* **Docker Compose** - Built on 1.24.0

 ### Configuring The Container
 [Docker Hub Image](https://hub.docker.com/r/xiovv/go-auto-yt)

-The `docker-compose.yml` file in the repository can be used as a guide for setting up your own containers.
+The `docker-compose.yml` file in the repository can be used as a guide for setting up your containers.
 The only thing that needs to be checked is the `volumes` section.
 If you keep the default, you need to ensure that there are _downloads_ and _config_ folders in the same directory as the `docker-compose.yml` file.
-Otherwise, feel free to modify those mapping to your own local directories.
+Otherwise, feel free to modify those mapping to your local directories.
 [Docker Bind Mount Docs](https://docs.docker.com/storage/bind-mounts/)

 ```YAML
 volumes: